|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 While Janelle only answered "occasionally" to many of these questions, Ron answered "often" and "always" to nearly every question.
 Obviously, these two clients varied significantly in their absorption into the internet.
 Think of your Ron and Janelle.
 How do you think he or she would respond to these questions?
 How deeply are they involved in internet usage?

-On this track we presented techniques useful in introducing the idea of internet addiction to clients.
+In this section, we presented techniques useful in introducing the idea of internet addiction to clients.
 These techniques included: Defining Addiction; Web Quiz; and Assessing the Damage.

-On the next track, we will examine types of emotional attachment to the internet.
+In the next section, we will examine types of emotional attachment to the internet.

 Others who bought this Internet Course